yiyingko/Toy-Library/README.md

 ---

-## Future Improvements (V2)
+## Future Improvements (V3)

-- Admin dashboard
-- Authentication & authorization
-- Image upload & cloud storage
-- Borrow request management
+- Advanced toy search and filtering
 - Pagination
-- Search & filtering
+- Demo user account with permissions
 - Email notifications
+- AI-assisted toy descriptions
+- Borrowing history
+- Enhanced analytics dashboard

 ---

-## Learning Goals
+## What I Learned

-This project was built to practice:
+This project provided hands-on experience with:

-- Full-stack application architecture
+- Building a full-stack application using React and Express
-- REST API design
-- Database integration
+- Designing and querying relational databases with MySQL
+- Authentication and route protection using Auth0
+- Image uploads and cloud storage with Cloudinary
+- Deploying production applications using Netlify and Railway
-- Cloud deployment workflow
+- Debugging real-world deployment and environment configuration issues
-- Environment variable management
-- Frontend/backend separation
+- Managing project development using Git branches and pull request workflows

 ---